top of page

 How Long Does It Take To Sober Up After Drinking?

 Everyone reacts to alcohol differently, so sobering up may not look the same from one person to the next.
+Whether it's a casual drink at a social gathering or a night of heavy drinking, the effects of alcohol vary widely based on individual factors.
 Many factors come into play when you drink and how the alcohol will affect you.

 The body's typical rate of expelling alcohol is around .015% per hour.
 This rate is the same for everyone, regardless of age, weight, gender, and size.
 This is equivalent to .25 to .30 ounces of ethanol — around half to one drink of alcohol per hour.